valdivj/jetson-nano-yolov2-darkflow/README.md

 He is the best 'explainer' I have come across.

 6. OK now to install darkflow.
-Stay with me we are almost done. go to this website for instructions tio install Darkflow: https://towardsdatascience.com/yolov2-object-detection-using-darkflow-83db6aa5cf5f
+Stay with me we are almost done. go to this website for instructions to install Darkflow: https://towardsdatascience.com/yolov2-object-detection-using-darkflow-83db6aa5cf5f

 $ pip install Cython
 $ git clone https://github.com/thtrieu/darkflow.git